Millions of Floridians encountered sticker shock recently when they opened their electricity bills. Huge increases threaten household budgets.

 Just outrageous

-Looking at it in another way, TECO ratepayers will soon be paying $41 per month more on average than they did a year ago for their electricity bill, which annualizes to $492 more than they paid at this time last year.
+Looking at it in another way, TECO ratepayers will soon be paying $41 per month more on average than they did a year ago for their electricity bill, which equates to $492 more than they paid at this time last year.

 Duke Energy Florida announced last week that if their requests for mid-course corrections for around $795 million in net fuel costs and approximately $442 million for storm restoration from hurricanes Ian and Nicole are approved by the PSC, it will likely result in a 20 percent increase or about $33.49 for a typical residential customer in April.
 Plus, Duke says commercial and industrial customers could see increases ranging from 19 to 37 percent.